 Eliza, our guest blogger for today, shares with us her take on this subject.
 She emphasizes that when it comes to personal finance, learning still starts at home.

-Let’s now read what she has to say and consider her advise on how you can help your child stay away from a financial debt disaster.
+Let’s now read what she has to say and consider her advice on how you can help your child stay away from a financial debt disaster.

 It’s our job as parents to set our kids up for success in life.
 While you may not be able to give your child a big trust fund, you can give them something just as good – financial lessons that will keep them out of debt.

 You see, if your kids can avoid being deep in debt the first few years of out of college, they can start socking away money that will make them millionaires by the time they retire.
 Here are some valuable lessons to teach your kids to keep them out of debt.

 Save part of everything you earn.

 Saving money is one of the most solid pieces of financial advice you can give.
 We save money so we don’t have to go into debt when there’s an emergency.